daviddaigithub/IGESS/README.md

 Usage
 =======

-The file IGESS_package.pdf in inst/doc shows several examplex of how to use LEP package.
+The file IGESS_package.pdf in inst/doc shows several examplex of how to use IGESS package.

 Development
 =======